IBM/container-service-getting-started-wt/Lab 3/README.md

-# Lab 3: Deploy an application with Bluemix Services
+# Lab 3: Deploy an application with IBM Cloud Services

 In this lab, we walk through setting up an application to leverage the Watson Tone Analyzer service.
 If you have yet to create a cluster, please refer to stage 1 of this walkthrough.